andrecamposdev/contact-book/README.md

 # contact-book
-A contact book app made with Typescript, React in the frontend and Node in the backend
+A contact book with a login system that saves contacts in a database.
+This is a project made using TypeScript, ReactJs in the Frontend, a NodeJs API with Express and TypeORM in the Backend and a PostgreSQL database.